yannickjemmely/Mida/README.md

 and any technical inconvenience that may lead to money loss, for example a stop loss not being set.

 ## Usage
-Below some introductory usage examples, for the complete documentation, please refer to the [API documentation](https://github.com/).
+Below some introductory usage examples, for the complete documentation please refer to the [API documentation](https://github.com/).
 Operating is possible with any broker supporting Web MetaTrader 4/5, and any broker directly integrated in Mida.